Q: Why should I take a class in person when I can get the same training online?

 Q: I am not familiar with the UW-Madison campus so how will I find where the classes are?

-A: Our classes are held in Grainger Hall on the Corner of Park Street and University Avenue (975 University Avenue is the address).
-One block west of Park Street is Brooks Street – that is where we suggest you go if you are driving as there is an underground parking entrance and on street parking there.
-There will be signs in the elevator and bright pink signs on the floor of the class to direct you.
+A: Our classes are held in Grainger Hall (975 University Avenue) located on the corner of Park Street and University Avenue.
+There is underground parking (Lot 7) at Grainger Hall off of Brooks St., as well as street parking.
+Brooks St. is located one block west of Park.
+There will be signs in the elevator on “In Grainger Today” bulletin as well as bright pink signs on the floor of the class to direct you.

 Q: I have heard parking is a problem, how can I be sure I can find parking?